-The time for which the automatic test system remains in the Starting system operating status (colour symbol) after a reboot is set by the longer of the two Time to connection error and Time to connection error and Time to connection error and Time to connection error for IO boxes values can be set in the System view (see Section 5.11.4).
+The time for which the automatic test system remains in the Starting system operating status (colour symbol ) after a reboot is set by the longer of the two Time to connection error and Time to connection error and Time to connection error for IO boxes times.
+The Time to connection error and Time to connection error for IO boxes values can be set in the System view (see Section 5.11.4).